kaitai-io/kaitai-io.github.io/README.md

 jekyll build
 ```

-However, this is pretty useless for local testing, because it runs only once, and you would need to run this every time you make a change in the source files.
+For local development, however, using `jekyll build` is inconvenient because it only runs once, so you would have to run it manually after each change to the source files.
 Much more useful command is:

 ```bash
 jekyll serve
 ```

 It builds the site, launches a local server at http://127.0.0.1:4000/, watches the source files and rebuilds the site every time they are changed.
-This makes the testing much easier.
+This makes local development much easier.